vertexproject/synapse-quickstart/README.rst

 Synapse Quickstart
 ##################

-Get started using Synapse Open-Source to start a `Cortex`_ and perform analysis within your area of expertise.
+Get started using Synapse Open-Source to start a `Cortex`_ and try it out!

 Installing Docker
 =================